-To determine the 'AAA' recovery rate assumption we used a 45% haircut, which is in line with German auto loan peers and in line with the predecessor deal..
+To determine the 'AAA' recovery rate assumption we used a 45% haircut, which is in line with German auto loan peers and in line with the predecessor deal.
+This is driven by factors such as the extended historical data, the secured nature of recoveries and stable collateral characteristics.